 I started with a glass vase; they are readily available at thrift stores or the reuse centres and some Maple leaves I picked from the trees around my house.

 Prepping the Leaves

 When you are working with real leaves, removing the moisture from them first is important.
 I find it easiest to place the leaves between two paper towels and then iron them with high heat.
 It only takes a few seconds and your leaves will be nice and dry and crispy.

 Once the leaves are all on, leave them to dry.
 I left mine overnight just to make sure they were all sufficiently stuck.

 Then, cover the entire area, the leaves, and the outside of the glass, with two coats of Mod Podge leaving it to completely dry between coats.
 The Mod Podge will protect the leaves and give the glass a nice opaque look that will look beautiful with a candle behind it.

-Add a low candle to the inside of the glass vase and light.
+Add a low candle to the inside of the glass vase and light it.
 The lower the candle is, the more the leaves will show up.

 I absolutely love how pretty this candle holder looks in the dim and dark light.
 It has an enchanting glow to it that makes the leaves dance and I love that I can now enjoy the Fall leaves inside at any time. ♥

 Let’s breathe new life into old things together!

 Sign up here to receive blog posts as they are published